Would you like to find a different and more effective way of supporting your mental wellbeing?

-What I'd like you to do next is to start to draw a wider picture in your mind.
+What I'd like you to do next is draw a wider picture in your mind.
 Think about the environment that your resilient creature lives in.
 What does its home look like?

 Does it inhabit the rich ocean, a warm savanna, a lush jungle, a well-stocked and well-proportioned zone in a wildlife safari park?
 I imagine that Trevor's home is a lush jungle.

-Again, use your imagination to the fullest extent to give your resilient animal a wonderful environment to to live in.
+Again, use your imagination to the fullest extent to give your resilient animal a wonderful environment to live in.

 The next thing I want you to do is to imagine taking your resilient animal out of that home and instead place it somewhere entirely different.

 I'm going to take Trevor and dump him, rather unkindly, in the Antarctic.
 He’ll no longer live in the comfortable warmth and humidity of the lush jungle, with plentiful food and like-minded company, with few threats to life.

 Instead, he’ll be in the freezing cold with very limited supplies of food, the threat of the hostile environment and the company of penguins with which he has little in common.